-We have done a lot of research and have found that the hair follicle is really a mini-organ.
-It can be affected by internal triggers, such as inflammation, disease, medications and hormone imbalance, as well as external triggers, such as environmental toxins and over-styling.
+We’ve done a lot of research and found that the hair follicle is really a mini-organ.
+It can be affected by internal triggers, such as disease, medications and hormone imbalance, as well as external triggers, such as environmental toxins and over-styling.

-If you really think about it, smoking pushes every hair loss trigger in some way.
+If you really think about it, the effects of smoking can push hair loss triggers.

 What Smoking Will do to Your Hair

-• Smoking depletes the skin’s Collagen, which dehydrates the hair and robs it of oils.
-There will also most likely be a build-up of tar on the scalp and that will make the roots oily.
+• Smoking depletes the skin’s Collagen, dehydrating the hair and robbing it of oils.
+There will also most likely be a build-up of tar on the scalp, making the roots oily.

 • Smoking alters the endocrine system, disrupting the gland’s ability to secrete healthy hormones.